pantheon-systems/documentation/source/content/guides/php/08-deprecated-constructor-notices.md

 anchorid: deprecated-constructor-notices
 ---

+This section provides information on how to debug intermittent PHP 7 notices.

-PHP notices are usually handled automatically by the Pantheon Platform as described on the page [PHP Errors and Exceptions](/guides/php/php-errors); however, occasionally a PHP notice might be emitted directly into the web page content.
+PHP notices are usually handled automatically by the Pantheon Platform as described on the page [PHP Errors and Exceptions](/guides/php/php-errors); however, a PHP notice might occasionally be emitted directly into the web page content.

 An example notice might look like this: